cleentfaar/mailer/README.md

 | [mailer-bundle](https://github.com/cleentfaar/mailer-bundle) | Symfony bundle that let's you use the Mailer library in your Symfony projects |

-### Credits
+### Suggested packages

-Thanks to [leemunroe](https://github.com/leemunroe) for his [HTML email template](https://github.com/leemunroe/responsive-html-email-template).
-I only modified it so it can be easily used by others.
+[leemunroe](https://github.com/leemunroe)'s [HTML email template](https://github.com/leemunroe/responsive-html-email-template) can be used as a base for your HTML templates.